-The status of quality related returns, complaints or recalls should evaluate the adequacy of corrective actions and any trends, which require further investigation.
+The status of quality related returns, complaints or recalls should evaluate the adequacy of corrective actions and any trends which require further investigation.

 2.51 Based on the Product Quality review a list of clearly defined corrective actions and recommendations should form the basis of the objectives for the product in the forthcoming period.
-This should include the possibility of process revalidation where significant changes or alterations in the trends of the key quality data indicate this is necessary.
+This should include the possibility of process improvements in order to keep the process under control and its validation status.